Charlton (1798 EIC ship): 6th EIC voyage (1809–capture)

 The French took their prizes to Mauritius though the Royal Navy recaptured Windham on the way.
 The EIC stated the value of its cargo on Charlton as £27,985.

 Recapture

 On 29 November 1810 the British attacked Île de France.
 On 3 December the French surrendered.

 Lloyd's List published on 15 February 1811 a list of all the vessels captured, military and civilian.
-Among the prizes was the "East Indiaman United Kingdom (prison ship) of 30 guns and 900 tons".
+Among the prizes was the "East Indiaman Charlton (prison ship) of 30 guns and 900 tons".

 Later career and fate

 After her recapture, Charlton became a country ship, that is, a vessel that traded east of the Cape of Good Hope.

 Lloyd's List reported in May 1813 that Charlton had been wrecked in the Red Sea.